awsdocs/application-auto-scaling-user-guide/doc_source/monitoring-eventbridge.md

 + Activating an AWS Step Functions state machine
 + Notifying an Amazon SNS topic or an AWS SMS queue

-For more information, see [Getting Started with Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-getting-set-up.html) in the *Amazon EventBridge User Guide*\.
+For more information, see [Getting started with Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-getting-set-up.html) in the *Amazon EventBridge User Guide*\.

 The following is the format of Application Auto Scaling events with monitoring support in Amazon EventBridge\.
+Only events that are specific to `scaledToMax` are currently available\.

 **Event for State Change: Scaled to Max**
 The following event is sent when you reach the maximum capacity limit that you specified in the scaling configuration for that resource\.